earthlab-education/treebeard/README.md

 3. Develop QGIS plug-in

 ## Data Source
-- Shape files from the Watershed Center
+- Shape files representing study areas from the Watershed Center
     - It's already part of the repo at `assets/` which you get from cloning this repository
+    - You can prepare your own study area shapefiles.
+Make sure to include the column called 'Proj_ID' that contains values of study area names.
 - [Aerial Data: "Denver Regional Aerial Photography Project (DRAPP)", Denver Regional Counsel of Governance, 2020.](https://data.drcog.org/dataset/denver-regional-aerial-photography-project-tiles-2020)
 - [LIDAR Data: "DRCOG LIDAR QL2 INDEX IN CO SP NORTH 2020", Denver Regional Counsel of Governance.](https://data.drcog.org/dataset/lidar-ql2-index-in-co-sp-north-2020)
+    - This tool should work with other imagery and LIDAR data sources.
+You will need to adjust the code to point to the download URLs for index layers and tile downloads.

 Note: Beware the notebooks will download these aerial imagery tiles and LIDAR tiles for you.
 Please review the download destinations accordingly for your needs.